These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 - optional: chocolate buttercream

-- Melt the butter and chopped chocolate in a medium saucepan on medium heat, stirring constantly, about 5 minutes.
+- Melt the butter and chopped chocolate in a medium saucepan on medium heat, stirring constantly.
 Or melt in a large microwave safe bowl in 20 second increments, stirring after each.
 Remove from the heat, pour in a large mixing bowl, then allow to slightly cool for 10 minutes.

 - Adjust the oven rack to the lower third position and preheat oven to 350°F (177°C).
 Line the bottom and sides of a 9x9 inch square baking pan* with aluminum foil or parchment, leaving an overhang on all sides.
 Set aside.